recruit-communications/pyqubo/docs/getting_started.rst

 **Example:**
-You can use :class:`Array` to represent multiple spins in the example of partitioning problem above.
+An :class:`Array` can represent the spins in the partitioning problem described above.

 >>> from pyqubo import Array
 >>> numbers = [4, 2, 7, 1]